itsembra/Windows-Helper/README.md

 # Windows Helper

 You want to set up your PC on a faster Way and optimize him for better Performance?
-The only thing you need is this App!
+The only Thing you need is this App!
 You can find the Downloads under: https://github.com/Embra724/Windows-Helper/releases
  / Tips etc. will be appreaciated!

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------